-- Stomach cramp relief.
+- Stomach cramp relief

-- Alleviates depression.
+- Alleviates depression

 - Pain relief from backaches, headaches, etc.

-- Improved vision, including night vision.
+- Improved vision, including night vision

-- Rich in antioxidants.
+- Rich in antioxidants

 Benefits of Dandelions in Your Yard

-“Dandelions are very good for the beneficial insects and pollinators in your yard,” she said.
-“And they have tap roots that accumulate nutrients deep down in the soil and bring them to the surface, which helps the other plants in your yard.”
+Bring nutrients to the surface of the soil: “And they have tap roots that accumulate nutrients deep down in the soil and bring them to the surface, which helps the other plants in your yard,” Nielsen notes.

-Not only do they help surrounding plants get much-needed nutrients, they aerate the soil.
+Aerate the soil: Not only do they help surrounding plants get much-needed nutrients, but they also aerate the soil.
 “You can leave dandelions in an area of poor soil and they will actually improve it,” said Nielsen.